the-events-calendar/tribe-common/src/resources/postcss/README.md

 }
 ```

-This allows us to target only the buttons within the The Events Calendar plugin views.
+This allows us to target only the buttons within The Events Calendar's plugin views.

 ## CSS specificity